ismetkizgin/ismetkizgin/README.md

-### Hi there 👋
+### Hi 👋, I'm İsmet Kizgin!
-I'm İsmet Kizgin.
-I am a student of Software Engineering at Manisa Celal Bayar University.
-My area of ​​expertise is back-end softwares.
+I’m a Software Engineering graduate from Manisa Celal Bayar University and currently working as a professional Full Stack Developer.
+I specialize in back-end development, building scalable and efficient systems, but I also enjoy working on the front-end to create seamless user experiences.

 **💬 Ask me anything or read my blog: [ismetkizgin.com](https://ismetkizgin.com/)**